rlautan/recras-wordpress-plugin/readme.txt

 1. Example of a programme with the default Twenty Fifteen theme

 == Changelog ==

+= 1.10.0 =
+* Don't show seconds in arrangement/product durations
+* Use display name instead of internal name for arrangements

 = 1.9.1 & 1.9.2 =
 * Fix bug with iframe height